 ". . .
 I have trouble understanding why somebody interested in heart disease didn't think of it 20 or 30 years ago when it was accepted by cardiologists that the primary cause of atherosclerosis and heart disease is a lesion in the wall of an artery in a region of stress.
 So I asked myself two or three years ago, 'Why should there be a lesion in the wall of the artery?'
 Animals don't have these lesions in regions of stress.
 Well, you have the lesions because arteries are weak.
 Why are they weak?
 Ordinarily, animals' arteries are strengthened by the deposit of collagen.
 And you can't make collagen without using up vitamin C. Humans don't get enough vitamin C, so their arteries are weak.
 And then a lesion forms, followed by the other stages of developing heart disease.
 THEREFORE, DEFICIENT INTAKE OF VITAMIN C IS A PRIMARY CAUSE OF CARDIOVASCULAR DISEASE."

-Tower products are not a frank "cure" because they do not replace the body's missing enzyme (the true disease).
-Rather, Tower products replace the nutrient - vitamin C - that other species WITH the enzyme are able to make that prevents them from suffering from coronary heart disease.
+The Pauling therapy is not a frank "cure" for this chronic scurvy condition that causes heart attack and a host of other diseases because it does not replace the body's missing GLO enzyme that allows it to make collagen from vitamin C (the true disease).
+Rather, Tower's Pauling therapy formulas replace the nutrient - vitamin C - that other species WITH the enzyme are able to make that prevents them from suffering from coronary heart and cardiovascular diseases.

 LEARN MORE ABOUT VITAMIN C AND HEART DISEASE IN OUR BOOKS AND DVD, AVAILABLE FOR PURCHASE NOW.

 The Problem - U. S. RDA Causes Arterial Scurvy